fcerbell/fcerbell.github.io/_drafts/en/2017-09-12-IotSensorSendingToRedis.md

 Compile, upload and watch.

 ### TCP Redis connection

 Now, it is time to check that you have an opened Redis connection.
 For that, we use a `WiFiClient` object.
 It can open a TCP connection to an IP or an hostname and a port number.
-It will take care of the DNS resolution, but might keep the IP in cache.
-The SSL support is quite limited in the ESP, but we wont use it in this post.
+It will take care of the DNS resolution, but might keep the IP in cache (this could be an issue if the DNS are involved in the high-availability architecture).
+The SSL encryption support is quite limited in the ESP, but we wont use it in this post.

 The idea is to check that we have an opened redis connection at each sensor read, if not we open it.